stevehill1981/stevehill1981.github.io/_posts/2017-03-16-not-a-ninja.md

 write tests at multiple levels; from the unit level, testing a single class, to the full end-to-end integration test interacting with the application as a user would.
 Where necessary, I'll use PhantomJS or Selenium for this.

+The take away from all this?
+I don't use bleeding edge technology for the sake of geeking out; nor should you.